icloud-photos-downloader/icloud_photos_downloader/README.md

                                   will be downloaded (not including files that are already downloaded.)(Does not download
                                   or delete any files.)
+  --ignore-local-filesize         Skipping download if file(name) exists
+                                  locally regardless of the difference in size.
-  --folder-structure <folder_structure>
+                                  (Dropbox online-only files report 0 size) --folder-structure <folder_structure>
                                   Folder structure (default: {:%Y/%m/%d}).
 If
                                   set to 'none' all photos will just be placed